 Step 1: Request Site

-To request a new website within Omni CMS, email firstname.lastname@example.org the title of the site, desired URL, and designated web liaison.
-It is also helpful to provide any known timelines, such as the desired launch date.
+To request a new website within Omni CMS, fill out the Vanity and URL Request Form.
 Liaisons who have not been trained in Omni CMS will be assigned CMS training within Canvas and a required accessibility training module, both of which must be completed before access to the site will be provided.

 Step 2: Planning